sparticlesteve/sea19-dl-tutorial/README.md

       Ask yourself: *why do we have to do this?*
     * *What kinds of data augmentation are we applying?*

+3. Next, open up the single node training notebook: [notebooks/Training.ipynb](notebooks/Training.ipynb)
+    * Run the introduction to look at some sample CIFAR images.
+    * Run the model build and training.
+    * Plot the losses and accuracies during training.

+### Single node batch training example

+This is just a batch script version of the notebook example from above.
+We won't walk through it in the tutorial, but you can run it on your own.

-3. Next, take a look at the training script: [train.py](train.py).
+1. Look at the main training script: [train.py](train.py)
     * Identify the part where we retrieve the dataset.
     * Identify the section where we retrieve the CNN model, the optimizer, and compile the model.
     * Now identify the part where we do the actual training.

-4. Finally, look at the configuration file: [configs/cifar10_cnn.yaml](configs/cifar10_cnn.yaml).
+2. Look at the configuration file: [configs/cifar10_cnn.yaml](configs/cifar10_cnn.yaml).
     * YAML allows to express configurations in rich, human-readable, hierarchical structure.
     * Identify where you would edit to modify the optimizer, learning-rate, batch-size, etc.

-5. Now we are ready to submit our training job to the Cori batch system.
+3. Now we are ready to submit our training job to the Cori batch system.
    We have provided SLURM scripts to make this as simple as possible.
    To run the simple CNN training on CIFAR10 on a single KNL node, simply do:\
    `sbatch scripts/cifar_cnn.sh`